 |True real-time data integration||Since Estuary is a more recent solution, it is changing rapidly|

 |Both UI and CLI support are available, so engineers and other stakeholders can contribute meaningfully||Fewer connector options than some others on this list|

 |Prioritizes connectors for high-scale technology systems and change data capture.
 The open-source connector model integrates with Airbyte’s connectors for more options|

 |Event-based architecture provides better performance and pricing at scale|

 Meltano – Best Airbyte Alternative For Engineer-Only Teams

 Meltano is another open-source data integration platform and has a truly vast variety of open-source connectors through its support of open-source Singer taps.
 Unlike Airbyte, Meltano is aimed specifically at data engineers and is a CLI-first platform.

-It creates pipelines-as-code and includes other features that developers seek out, like CI/CD and version control.
+It lets you create pipelines-as-code and includes other features that developers seek out, like CI/CD and version control.
 As with Airbyte, transformation is possible through an integration with dbt.
 Apache Airflow is also supported as an orchestrator plugin.